pandgey/pandgeyDots/README.md

 ```
 3. Copy all the stuff that you need

 Awesome!
-You now have your very WM (or mine at least ._.)!
+You now have your very WM (or mine at least :D )!